Treatment of Stages IIE - IV Follicular Lymphoma

 Medically reviewed by Dr. C.H.
 Weaver M.D.
 3/2021

-The researchers concluded that the longer survival of patients with advanced follicular lymphoma can be attributed to newer approaches to treatment, including the use of the targeted therapy Rituxan® (rituximab).
+In fact, patients with advanced follicular lymphoma appear to be living longer with 5 year survival rates for stage IV follicular lymphoma improving from 64% to 95% over the last 20 years.
+The longer survival of patients with advanced follicular lymphoma can be attributed to newer approaches to treatment, including the use of the precision medicine Rituxan® (rituximab).(1)

 Types of Follicular Lymphoma